 State Job Classification

 State governments are a major employer of mental health professionals.
 In general, a state job classification for MFTs must be created before state agencies can hire MFTs to serve as MFTs within state government.
-The following fact sheet developed by AAMFT provides a brief overview on how state job classifications are created, as well as information on current state job classifications for MFTs.

 School mental health services are an important component of mental health coverage for children, and public school districts directly employ mental health professionals to perform these vital services.